 Family therapy is useful for adolescents.
 It can improve interactions among family members and teach parents to help the affected adolescent regain the lost weight.

 Psychotherapy is more effective for adolescents who have had the disorder for less than 6 months.

 Psychotherapy is particularly important because many people with anorexia nervosa are somewhat reluctant to be treated or to regain weight.

 Treatment also involves seeing a doctor regularly for check-ups.
 Treatment often involves a team of health care practitioners, including a nutritionist, who may provide specific meal plans or information about the calories needed to restore weight to a normal level.

 There are no specific drugs to treat anorexia nervosa.
-However, newer antipsychotic drugs, such as olanzapine, may help people gain weight and relieve their anxiety.
+However, newer antipsychotic drugs, such as olanzapine, may help people gain weight.